abhinabsarkar/az-firewall-pe/concepts/spoke-vnet-pep-readme.md

 subnetName=sn-pep
 az network vnet subnet update --name $subnetName --vnet-name $vnetName -g $rgName --disable-private-endpoint-network-policies true
 ```
+> Currently, you can't configure Network Security Group (NSG) rules and user-defined routes for private endpoints.
+NSG rules applied to the subnet hosting the private endpoint are not applied to the private endpoint.
+They are applied only to other endpoints (For example: network interface controllers).
+A limited workaround for this issue is to implement your access rules for private endpoints on the source subnets, though this approach may require a higher management overhead.

 ## Azure Private DNS Zone
 The Domain Name System, or DNS, is responsible for translating (or resolving) a service name to an IP address.
 Azure DNS is a hosting service for domains and provides naming resolution using the Microsoft Azure infrastructure.
 Azure DNS not only supports internet-facing DNS domains, but it also supports private DNS zones.